VL-NMS: Breaking Proposal Bottlenecks in Two-Stage Visual-Language Matching: Related Work

 \subsubsection{Referring Expression Comprehension}

-Current overwhelming majority of REC methods are in a two-stage manner: proposal generation and referent grounding.
+The current overwhelming majority of REC methods are in a two-stage manner: proposal generation and referent grounding.
 To the best of our knowledge, existing two-stage works all focus on the second stage.
 Specifically, they tend to design a more explainable reasoning process by structural modeling~\cite{yu2018mattnet,liu2019improving,liu2019learning,liu2019joint,hong2019learning,niu2019variational}, or more effective multi-modal interaction mechanism~\cite{wang2019neighbourhood,yang2020graph}.
 However, their performance is strictly limited by the proposals from the first stage.
 Recently, another emerging direction to solve REC is in a one-stage manner~\cite{chen2018real,yang2019fast,liao2020real,luo2020multi,yang2020improving}.
-Although one-stage methods achieve faster inference speed empirically, they come at a cost of lost interpretability and poor performance in composite expressions.
-In this paper, we rectify the overlooked mismatch in two-stage methods.
+Although one-stage methods achieve faster inference speed empirically, they come at a cost of lost interpretability and poor performance in composite expressions. \cc{Compared with the one-stage approaches, we both try to achieve text and image communication at an early stage.
+The difference is that one-stage directly outputs the only referent target, while VL-NMS outputs all objects mentioned in the expression.
+These query-aware proposals from VL-NMS are closely related to the query (\ie, expression), which can significantly improve both the accuracy and explainability of the second-stage model reasoning.
+More recently, Transformer has been applied in visual grounding~\cite{kamath2021mdetr, deng2021transvg,zhu2022seqtr, yang2022improving} with excellent performance.
+But there is still the problem of poor interpretability.
+Besides, the vast majority of methods require a lot of prior knowledge and expertise to design sophisticated networks.
+This makes them less generalizable.
+In addition to the methods above, some recently published works~\cite{9859830,ye2022shifting} are inspired by our previous conference paper.
+QRNet~\cite{ye2022shifting} shares a similar idea with us and tries to resolve the inconsistency in features.
+But we still have differences, most notably we are based on the two-stage model in order to achieve better interpretability.
+In this paper, we rectify the overlooked mismatch in two-stage methods and propose VL-NMS.
+It is worth noting that VL-NMS can be attached on any two-stage model easily and the effect is validated on multiple models and benchmarks.}